deanrp2/revarie/README.md

 Its primary focus is on variography of cartesian fields.
 Currently, it supports computation and fitting of isotropic variograms along with other tools to support random field generation.

 # User Manual
-More information can be found in the user manual, named "revarie_user_manual.tex" in the repo.
+More information can be found in the user manual, named `revarie_user_manual.pdf` in the repo.